OSU-ESDC/Nucleo-L476RG-LED/README.md

 ```
 (gdb) start
 ```
--> should now see the green LED on the Nucleo-L476RG board light up!
+-> should now see the green LED on the Nucleo-L476RG board flash!